|

 A "?" or "." indicates that the data was not available or was illegible in the reference.
 A "-" indicates a single character that was illegible in the reference.
 A "(?)" after the data indicates our best guess for the illegible data.

-Port names are usually given in the Spanish version (Cayo Hueso = Key West, Santomas = Saint Thomas).
+Port names are usually given in the English version (Cayo Hueso = Key West, Santomas = Saint Thomas).

 In Ref A, the number following the ship's name is used to differentiate